jcwang587/xdatbus/README.md

 ## Installation

-Make sure you have a Python interpreter newer than version 3.8:
+Make sure you have a Python interpreter, preferably version 3.10 or higher:

 ```bash